suddu21/Deep-Learning-Assignmnent-1-DA24M023/README.md

 # [DA6401 Intro to Deep Learning - Assignment 1](https://wandb.ai/sivasankar1234/DA6401/reports/DA6401-Assignment-1--VmlldzoxMTQ2NDQwNw)
 * Wandb report - https://wandb.ai/da24m023-indian-institute-of-technology-madras/fashion-mnist-nn-sweep/reports/Sudhanva-Satish-DA24M023-DA6401-Assignment-1--VmlldzoxMTY5ODY1OA?accessToken=uje0e7k9sa6p71hgv2i4q0empuhil9yzcb8wwai5e4i0fs2v3j5wlllazhzi796c
 * Github repo link - https://github.com/suddu21/Deep-Learning-Assignmnent-1-DA24M023
+## Overview
+* The aim of this assignment is to build a neural network implementing all the operations from scratch using numpy
+* The task is image classification of the fashion_mnist dataset
+* Various optimization algorithms have been implemented as directed
 ## Code Organization
 * sample_images.py - To log a sample image from each class of the dataset to wandb
 * train.py - Entry file that takes the command line arguments, processes them and runs a single model run or sweep appropriately